 For each sensing responder, the interaction shall include an initiation phase, a sounding phase, and a reporting phase.

 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to a sensing responder to request it to participate in the coordinated monostatic DMG sensing instance.
 The Monostatic Sounding Mode field within the TDD Beamforming Information field in the DMG Sensing Request frame shall be set to 1 to identify the sequential mode.
-The sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator later than a SIFS after the request.
+The sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator, later than a SIFS after the request.

 In the sounding phase, the sensing responder shall transmit the first DMG monostatic sensing PPDU no later than a SIFS after the DMG Sensing Response frame(#1303).
 DMG monostatic sensing PPDUs transmitted by the same sensing responder shall be separated by a SBIFS.

-If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the DMG monostatic sensing PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field in the DMG Sensing Scheduling subelement within the DMG Sensing Measurement Session element.
+If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is equal to:

+1, the DMG monostatic sensing PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field in the DMG Sensing Scheduling subelement within the DMG Sensing Measurement Session element.
 The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder within the DMG Sensing Measurement Response frame.

-If the Sensing Instance SN field of the TDD Beamforming Information field within the DMG Sensing Request frame is set to i (i > 1), the DMG monostatic sensing PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams in Instance field and the times of repetition indicated by the Num of Repeat in Instance field [SM: One of these highlighted field names is incorrect] in the TDD Beamforming Information field within the DMG Sensing Request frame with Sensing Instance SN field equals i - 1.
-The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN field equals i - 1.
+i (i > 1), the DMG monostatic sensing PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams in Instance field and the times of repetition indicated by the Num of Repeat in Instance field [SM: One of these highlighted field names is incorrect] in the TDD Beamforming Information field within the DMG Sensing Request frame with Sensing Instance SN field set to i - 1.
+The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN field set to i - 1.

 In the reporting phase, if the report is needed (see 9.4.2.325 (DMG Sensing Measurement Session element)), the sensing responder shall send a DMG Sensing Measurement Report frame to the sensing initiator(#1436) no later than a SIFS after the last DMG monostatic sensing PPDU.

-If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Response frame.
-If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN field equals i - 1.
+If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is equal to:

+1, the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Response frame.

+i (i > 1), the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN field set to i - 1.

 The sensing initiator shall interact with the next sensing responder no later than a SIFS after the DMG Sensing Measurement Report frame of the current sensing responder.